-Office hours: We can arrange to meet up before and after class on Tuesday and Thursday, or find me in my Albany campus office, NSH-114, most days until 5 p.m.
+Office hours: We can arrange to meet up before and after class on Tuesday, or find me in my Albany campus office, NSH-114.
 If you prefer, just send me an email and we'll set a time to meet.